 DORIA Glass Bowls Chandelier

-Materials: Black painted metal.
-Chrome parts and rod.
-8 crystal clear and frosted glass chalices/bowls.
-Metal sockets.
+Materials: Black painted metal (iron) curved rods.
+Chrome tubes, parts.
+Chrome rod and canopy.
+8 crystal clear and frosted glass chalices/bowls style lampshades.
+Metal E14 sockets.

 Rod Length: 80 cm / 31.49”